A Little Harmless Pleasure

 “So, is it true your ex-fiancée is going to be here today?”

 “Yeah.
 Anna insisted.
 Which is amazing, because—well, if you hadn’t guessed, she has a bit of a temper.”
 He faced Chris.
 “But Cynthia smoothed things over at the country club up in Valdosta for Anna.
 You remember Freddy, don’t you?”

 Chris nodded, remembering Anna’s ex-boyfriend and how their fist fight with him landed both Chris and Max in jail.

 “He tried to cause problems for Anna and me.
 Mainly Anna.
-He used some of his influence to try and keep her from booking the place for the reception.
+He used some of his influence to try and keep her from booking the place for our reception.
 Cynthia took care of it.
 She’s gone out of her way to make sure everything runs perfectly for the wedding.”
 He paused, and his smile faded.
 “I just worry about Cynthia a bit.”

 Max grabbed up the ring box and tossed it to Chris.

 For the first time since Chris had arrived, Max frowned.
 “You know her father, Justin Myers.
 He’s a jackass, thinks women are in two categories—slut and Madonna.
 And he doesn’t think women have any brains.
 She’s been raised to make a good marriage, that’s it.
 So, now that she has defied her father, she’s probably close to getting disinherited.
 And she’s…a little fragile.”